Duet (The Flash): Casting

-Main cast members Grant Gustin, Candice Patton, Danielle Panabaker, Carlos Valdes, Keiynan Lonsdale, Tom Cavanagh, and Jesse L. Martin star as Barry Allen / Flash, Iris West, Caitlin Snow, Cisco Ramon / Vibe, Wally West / Kid Flash, Harrison "H.R."
-Wells, and Joe West, respectively.
+Main cast members Grant Gustin, Candice Patton, Danielle Panabaker, Carlos Valdes, Keiynan Lonsdale, Tom Cavanagh, and Jesse L. Martin star as Barry Allen / Flash, Iris West, Caitlin Snow, Cisco Ramon / Vibe, Wally West / Kid Flash, Harrison Wells, and Joe West, respectively.
 In January 2017, Darren Criss was cast as Music Meister.
-Additionally, the episode's guest cast includes Melissa Benoist as Kara Danvers / Supergirl, David Harewood as J'onn J'onzz / Martian Manhunter and Chris Wood as Mon-El, reprising their roles from Supergirl, along with Legends of Tomorrow actor Victor Garber, Supergirl actor Jeremy Jordan and John Barrowman from Arrow and Legends of Tomorrow playing different roles.
+Additionally, the episode's guest cast includes Melissa Benoist as Kara Danvers / Supergirl, David Harewood as J'onn J'onzz / Martian Manhunter and Chris Wood as Mon-El, reprising their roles from Supergirl, along with Legends of Tomorrow actor Victor Garber, Supergirl actor Jeremy Jordan, and John Barrowman from Arrow and Legends of Tomorrow playing different roles.

 Filming

 Filming of the episode occurred from February 1 until February 15, 2017, and was directed by series veteran Dermott Daniel Downs.

 Music

-In January 2017, Rachel Bloom revealed that she had penned an original song for the episode, which was titled "Superfriends", and was set to be sung by Gustin and Benoist.
+In January 2017, Rachel Bloom revealed that she had penned an original song for the episode, which was titled "Super Friends", and was set to be sung by Gustin and Benoist.
 Bloom explained that, "as soon as I heard that they were doing a musical crossover, I e-mailed [CW president] Mark Pedowitz who connected me to Greg [Berlanti] and Andrew [Kreisberg].
 I immediately offered them my services.
 As soon as they picked one of my song ideas, I hopped on the phone with my old Robot Chicken boss Tom Root and ... based on that brainstorm, I wrote up the song 'Superfriends'.
 I am so excited to contribute more to the upward trend that is musicals in television and film.
 Music can be one of the most amazing and efficient forms of storytelling and character development.
 Also, it was really fun to write a comedy song for two superheroes."
 The song was later retitled "Super Friend".

 Additionally, Benj Pasek and Justin Paul, winners of the Academy Award for Best Original Song for writing the lyrics for "City of Stars" in La La Land, were the authors of another song written for the episode, "Runnin' Home to You", which was performed by Gustin.
 Kreisberg commented, "Benj and Justin are the premiere songwriting duo of our time...
 To have them be a part of our musical episode is beyond our wildest expectations.
 We hope everyone falls in love with the song they wrote for us as much as we did."

-A soundtrack album for the episode, titled The Flash – Music from the Special Episode: Duet, was released on March 22, 2017 through WaterTower Music.
+A soundtrack album for the episode, titled The Flash – Music from the Special Episode: Duet, was released on March 22, 2017, through WaterTower Music.